 6. Fitbit Ionic

 The Ionic functions as a classic Fitbit and has many smartwatch features that make it stand out.
 You can now install apps with the Fitbit operating system.
-The method Fitbit used to create this watch, combining plastic and metal into one continuous piece, is supposed to improve accuracy of the Wi-Fi antenna, GPS and other sensors which is great news for runners.
+The method Fitbit used to create this watch, combining plastic and metal into one continuous piece, is supposed to improve accuracy of the Wi-Fi antenna, GPS and other sensors, which is great news for runners.

-The heart rate monitor is something Fitbit has big plans for – noticing irregular heartbeat for example.
+The heart rate monitor is something Fitbit has big plans for – noticing irregular heartbeat, for example.
 Data won’t be as accurate as a chest strap, but to gain a general understanding of your heart rate, this can be very useful.
 There is also an SpO2 sensor, which doesn’t function currently but could be used for spotting sleep apnea and monitoring blood oxygen levels in the future.

-If you want to track sleep, it will tell you how much light, deep and REM sleep you had, as well as awake time.
+When tracking sleep, it will tell you how much light, deep and REM sleep you had, as well as awake time.